-- 6407 Faults incurring major penalties include but are not limited to: - A. Excessive, reckless, or inappropriate speed. - B. Any unnecessary aid by the rider, such as excessive talking, petting, kicking, or jerking of reins, etc. - C. Overly aggressive or abusive natural aids. - D. Jogging in excess of 1/2 circle or 1/2 length of the arena while starting a circle, circling, or exiting a rollback. - E. Failure to attempt to change or correct a missed lead during or before the completion of a circle. - F. Using a free hand to intimidate or to show praise to the horse. - G. Spurring in front of the girth. - H. Holding or touching the saddle with either hand. - 6408 Faults in which severity of the penalty must be determined according to the judge's perception as to whether blame lies more with the horse or with the rider, include but are not limited to: - A. Figure asymmetry. - B. Failure to properly use arena markers. - C. Starting or completing any circle on an incorrect lead. - D. Starting any lope maneuver at a jog. - E. Any deviation from well-balanced stops or turns or timely transitions.

-- F. Delayed changes of lead.

-- G. Anticipation of signals by the horse.

-- H. Backing sideways or refusing to back.

-- I. Failure to complete the pattern as written only if determined to be solely horse dependent.
+6407 Faults incurring major penalties include but are not limited to:

+- 1. Excessive, reckless, or inappropriate speed. - 2.
+Any unnecessary aid by the rider, such as excessive talking, petting, kicking, or jerking of reins, etc. - 3.
+Overly aggressive or abusive natural aids. - 4.
+Jogging in excess of 1⁄2 circle or 1⁄2 length of the arena while starting a circle, circling, or exiting a rollback. - 5.
+Failure to attempt to change or correct a missed lead during or before the completion or a circle. - 6.
+Using a free hand to intimidate or to show praise to the horse. - 7.
+Spurring in front of the girth. - 8.
+Holding or touching the saddle with either hand. - 6408 Faults in which severity of the penalty must be determined according to the judge's perception as to whether blame lies more with the horse or with the rider, include but are not limited to: - 1.
+Figure asymmetry. - 2.
+Failure to properly use arena markers. - 3.
+Starting or completing any circle on an incorrect lead. - 4.
+Starting any lope maneuver at a jog. - 5.
+Any deviation from well-balanced stops or turns or timely transitions. - 6.
+Delayed changes of lead. - 7.
+Anticipation of signals by the horse. - 8.
+Backing sideways or refusing to back. - 9.
+Failure to complete the pattern as written only if determined to be solely horse dependant.
 Otherwise, a score of 0 should be applied (See Rule 6406).